rbind/DivingIntoGeneticsAndGenomics/content/post/2018-06-22-how-to-upload-files-to-geo.md

 After file transfer is complete, please e-mail GEO with the following information: - GEO account username (tangming2005@gmail.com); - Names of the directory and files deposited; - Public release date (required - up to 3 years from now - see FAQ).

 ### Side notes
-for paired-end sequencing data. the xls sheet requries you to fill in the average insert size and the std.
+for paired-end sequencing data. the xls sheet requires you to fill in the average insert size and the std.

 `picard CollectInsertSizeMetrics` can do this job.